About the UK Stroke Assembly

 The two day event is tailored towards the needs of stroke survivors and the things that matter to them.
 The UK Stroke Assembly programme is influenced by stroke survivors, carers and those committed to improving stroke care.
 It includes talks, workshops and exhibitions focusing on practical solutions to support life after stroke, developments in research, stroke care and campaigning.
-We are in the final stages of planning the 2015 programme and will share this here soon.
-In the meantime go to the 2014 Assembly page for details of the presentations from the UK Stroke Assembly 2014.
+The programme for 2016 will be planned early in the new year.
+In the meantime go to the 2015 Assembly page for details of the presentations from the UK Stroke Assembly 2015.

 We know that attending a conference may not be easy or something you have done before.
 We have carefully chosen a venue that is accessible to suit your needs and designed the programme to allow time to rest.
 You can take the event at your own pace and feel free to take a break or visit the rest and relaxation at any time.
 With the help of Speakability we will also be providing communication support to those people who need it and making sure that the all speakers are briefed about making their presentations accessible.